 Replacing 5 kg of cement / 1 kg / Ferro Micro Silica, results in a remarkable carbon footprints reduction in the concrete of structures .

-Ferro Micro Silica are also used during the construction of structure foundations especially where sulphate and chloride are present in the strata.
+FeM- Silica are also used during the construction of structure foundations especially where sulphate and chloride are present in the strata.

 Should also be used on offshore structures to enhanced durability of concrete against chloride attack.
-Due to its extreme fineness, Ferro Micro Silica replacement (which prevents autogenous cracking) produces very durable concrete structures
+Due to its extreme fineness, FeM-Silica replacement (which prevents autogenous cracking) produces very durable concrete structures

-Bio Micro Silica (mostly Rice Husk Ash)

-Bio Micro Silica is a biproduct, mostly treated and deposited as waste, by Bio power plants, feed / fueled with rice husk.
+BioM- Silica (mostly adjusted Rice Husk Ash ) appear as a biproduct, mostly treated and deposited as waste, by Bio power plants, feed / fueled with most, rice husk.

-This ash we name Bio Micro Silica has qualities that satisfy international standard for the similar Ferro Micro Silica, used as additive / replacement to cement in concrete structures worldwide.
+This adjusted ash, BioM - Silica has qualities that satisfy international standard for the similar FeM- Silica, used as additive / replacement to cement in concrete structures worldwide.

-Such a disposing Bio Micro Silica becomes a serious environmental issue in the nearby communities, problems its use eliminates.
+Disposing of untreated BioM- silica becomes a serious environmental issue in the nearby communities, problems its use eliminates.

-Bio Micro Silica creates major benefits, collected, bagged, labelled and marketed for use in concrete structures, especially those in the Build, Build, Build initiative by the DPWH and DOTr, Its carbon footprints are greatly reduced, structures decarbonized.
+BioM -Silica creates major benefits, collected, bagged, labelled and marketed for use in concrete structures, especially those in the Build, Build, Build initiative by the DPWH and DOTr.
+Its carbon footprints are greatly reduced, structures decarbonized.

 The farmers are getting additional income, more motivated, an overall activity enhancing food production and food security for the humanity community.

-Likewise, amarketing is an added revenue for the power plant and the host community.
+Likewise, marketing is an added revenue for the power plant and the host community.
 It provid additional income generating employment for the marketing staff and connections.

-All reasons and incentives mentioned, the remarkable decarbonizing achieved, make it easy and very beneficial to invest in use of Bio Micro Silica (mostly Rice Husk Ash)
+All reasons and incentives mentioned, the remarkable decarbonizing achieved, make it easy and very beneficial to invest in use of BioM – Silica.